 To help promote healing, Dr. Hicks-Graham will recommend that you wear compression bandages or stockings.
 You may also need to limit your activities for a period of time.
 Dr. Hicks-Graham will provide specific instructions during your consultation.

 Sclerotherapy for broken blood vessels is usually considered medically necessary, so a portion of the cost may be covered by your medical insurance.
 You may pay for your portion of the cost via cash, check, major credit card and CareCredit® financing.

 Although broken blood vessels do not necessarily indicate a serious medical condition, you should be evaluated by Dr. Hicks-Graham.
 If you have concerns about the dark area under your skin that is caused by a broken blood vessel, she may recommend treatment with sclerotherapy.

 A dark patch or small red dots just under the skin may indicate that you have a broken blood vessel.
 If you would like to learn about treatment options, contact us to schedule a consultation with board-certified dermatologist Dr. Shari Hicks-Graham.Downtown Dermatology offers sclerotherapy treatments for broken blood vessels.
-The treatment is safe and effective for patients of all ages in the Columbus and Upper Arlington area.
+The treatment is safe and effective for patients of all ages in the Greater Columbus area.